Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Introduction

 Yet despite this extensive literature, almost all the theoretical work discussed above has assumed that the dust dynamics are perfectly coupled to the dynamics of the surrounding gas -- effectively that the two ``move together'' and the dust (even as it is created or destroyed) can simply be treated as some ``additional opacity'' of the gas.
 But in reality, radiation absorbed/scattered by grains accelerates those grains, which then interact with gas via a combination of electromagnetic (Lorentz, Coulomb) and collisional (drag) forces, re-distributing that momentum.

 Accurately accounting for these interactions is crucial for understanding any radiation-dust-driven outflows.
 If the dust ``free-streaming length'' is very large, grains could simply be expelled before sharing their momentum with gas \citep{elvis:2002.qso.dust.production}.
-If dust can be pushed into channels, creating low-opacity sightlines through which radiation can leak out efficiently, some authors have argued that the coupled photon momentum might be far smaller than the standard expectation $\sim \tau\,L/c$ (where $\tau$ is the infrared optical depth; see \citealt{krumholz:2012.rad.pressure.rt.instab} but also \citealt{kuiper:2012.rad.pressure.outflow.vs.rt.method,wise:2012.rad.pressure.effects,tsang:monte.carlo.rhd.dusty.wind}).
+If dust can be pushed into channels, creating low-opacity sight-lines through which radiation can leak out efficiently, some authors have argued that the coupled photon momentum might be far smaller than the standard expectation $\sim \tau_{\rm IR}\,L/c$ (where $\tau_{\rm IR}$ is the infrared optical depth; see \citealt{krumholz:2012.rad.pressure.rt.instab} but also \citealt{kuiper:2012.rad.pressure.outflow.vs.rt.method,wise:2012.rad.pressure.effects,tsang:monte.carlo.rhd.dusty.wind}).

-Perhaps most importantly, \citet{squire.hopkins:RDI} showed that radiation-dust driven outflows are generically unstable to a generic class of ``resonant drag instabilities'' (RDIs), which occur whenever there is any difference in the forces acting on dust versus gas.
-In subsequent work \citep{hopkins:2017.acoustic.RDI,squire:rdi.ppd,hopkins:2018.mhd.rdi} they showed that systems like radiation-dust driven outflows are unstable to the RDIs on all wavelengths -- even scales much larger than the dust free-streaming length or mean free path.
-Subsequent idealized simulations of these instabilities \citep{moseley,seligman:2018.mhd.rdi.sims,hopkins:2018.mhd.rdi} have shown that they can grow rapidly, reaching significant non-linear amplitudes on large scales, driving clumping and time-dependent clustering in both dust and gas, and grain-size dependent separation of dust and gas.
+Perhaps most importantly, \citet{squire.hopkins:RDI} showed that radiation-dust-driven outflows are generically unstable to a class of ``resonant drag instabilities'' (RDIs).
+RDIs occur due to differences in the forces acting on the dust versus the gas and are inherently unstable across a broad range of wavelengths.
+However, the fastest growing modes, ``resonant modes'', arise when the natural frequency of a dust mode matches that of a gas mode.
+Each pair of resonant modes leads to a unique instability with a characteristic growth rate, resonance and mode structure.
+In subsequent work \citep{hopkins:2017.acoustic.RDI,squire:rdi.ppd,hopkins:2018.mhd.rdi}, the authors showed that systems like radiation-dust-driven outflows are unstable to the RDIs on all wavelengths -- even scales much larger than the dust free-streaming length or mean free path.
+Subsequent idealized simulations of these instabilities \citep{moseley:2018.acoustic.rdi.sims,seligman:2018.mhd.rdi.sims,hopkins:2018.mhd.rdi} have shown that they can grow rapidly, reaching significant non-linear amplitudes on large scales.
+Furthermore, the simulations demonstrated time-dependent clustering in both dust and gas, and a separation of dust and gas that is dependent on grain size.
+Additionally, the RDIs could drive fluctuations in the local dust-to-gas ratios which would affect the absorption and re-emission of radiation at different wavelengths.
+Specifically, as dust dominates the variability in the optical-UV bands but has a weaker effect on the IR and X-ray bands, dust-to-gas fluctuations can result in differences in the observed variability of the AGN emission across the electromagnetic spectrum.